yash-144/MemoryNotes/README.md

 # 📝 Memory Notes

-A simple, modern, and single-note application for Android built entirely with **Kotlin** and **Jetpack Compose**.
-It's designed as a quick digital scratchpad to jot down thoughts, ideas, or reminders that persist locally on your device.
+A simple, modern note-taking application for Android built entirely with **Kotlin** and **Jetpack Compose**.
+It has evolved from a single digital scratchpad into a full notebook in your pocket, allowing you to capture, organize, and revisit all your ideas.

 The UI is sleek and focuses on a distraction-free writing experience with a modern dark-teal theme.